-- (1) Terms, abbreviations, and definitions general (not crop specific) to loss adjustment are identified in the GSH and LAM. - (2) Terms, abbreviations, and definitions specific to soybean loss adjustment and this handbook are in exhibits 1 and 2, herein.
+- (1) Terms, abbreviations, and definitions general (not crop specific) to loss adjustment are identified in the GSH and the LAM. - (2) Terms, abbreviations, and definitions specific to Soybean loss adjustment and this handbook are in Exhibit 1 and Exhibit 2, herein.

-C. CAT Coverage
+E. CAT Coverage

-Refer to the CIH, GSH and LAM for provisions and procedures not applicable to CAT coverage.
+Refer to the CIH, GSH, and LAM for provisions and procedures not applicable to CAT coverage.

-D. Irrigated Practice
+F. Irrigated Practice